Col d'Izoard

 Is Col d'Izoard open?

-Set high in the French Alps, this road is usually impassable from late October through late June or early July.
-From the green wooded mountainsides above Briançon, to the sandy coloured, eroded cliffs above the Casse Deserte and the Col, the scenery is amazing.
-At a certain altitude, the scenery completely changes and becomes wide spread and rocky.
+From the green wooded mountainsides above Briançon to the sandy-colored, eroded cliffs above the Casse Deserte and the Col, the scenery is amazing.
+At a certain altitude, the scenery completely changes and becomes widespread and rocky.

 Why is Col d'Izoard so famous?

-It’s one of the most famous mountain passes in the history.
+It’s one of the most famous mountain passes in history.
 While it’s rightly famous for the part it has played in Tour de France history, the Giro d'Italia has ascended it many times.
 There are certain climbs in the world of cycling that capture the imagination, not just because of their difficulty and/or beauty, but because of their place in the annals of cycling history.
-Also known as the Casse Desert, the road hosted many great duels in the 1950s between the legendary Italian Fausto Coppi (the first to win the Tour de France and Giro d’Italia in the same year) and the French Louison Bobet (the first to win three Tours in succession in 1953, 1954 and 1955).
-A small cycling museum is at the summit, and on the southern side of the Col d'Izoard, 2 kms from the top, there’s a memorial to Fausto Coppi and Louison Bobet in the Casse Deserte
+Also known as the Casse Desert, the road hosted many great duels in the 1950s between the legendary Italian Fausto Coppi (the first to win the Tour de France and Giro d’Italia in the same year) and the French Louison Bobet (the first to win three Tours in succession in 1953, 1954, and 1955).
+A small cycling museum is at the summit, and on the southern side of the Col d'Izoard, 2 km from the top, there’s a memorial to Fausto Coppi and Louison Bobet in the Casse Deserte.

 Image credit: Depositphotos